Durham Region Transit: DRT Pulse and Rapid Transit

-Route 900, the first phase of DRT Pulse, began service June 29, 2013, operating along the Highway 2 corridor between Downtown Oshawa and the University of Toronto Scarborough campus.
+Route 900, the first phase of DRT Pulse, began service June 29, 2013, operating along the Highway 2 corridor between Downtown Oshawa and Centennial College.
 The new service used 26 Xcelsior buses built by New Flyer Industries; the buses were painted in the orange and green DRT Pulse colours.
 Operating seven days per week, route 900 partly replaced GO Transit buses in the area.
 The buses made limited stops, but initially operated entirely in mixed traffic.
 DRT Pulse was complemented by improved DRT and GO Transit service along Taunton Road, Rossland Road, and Bayly/Bloor/Victoria Streets.

 By 2015, Durham Region had installed reserved lanes on Kingston Road (Highway 2) in Ajax for DRT Pulse and GO Transit buses.
 These cube-side lanes were delimited by painted markings on the road surface and diamond signs over the lanes.

 In September 2020, articulated buses, branded for DRT Pulse, were introduced on route 900.
 On September 28, 2020, DRT Pulse service started along Simcoe Street as route 901.
 In January 2022, DRT Pulse service started along Taunton and Rossland Roads using DRT Pulse-branded vehicles.

 Metrolinx plans to build the Durham–Scarborough BRT that would place most of route 900 in dedicated lanes, with the majority of the route being in the centre median strip of the roadway.
 Additional lanes will be added in certain sections to accommodate traffic levels, while some areas will see reduced traffic lanes or a complete closure to traffic.

+Route 921 is the only route that offers real express service with limited express-designated stops inside Durham Region between Kingston Road at Brock Road and Colin Road at Garrard Road.
+Both routes 920 and 921 offer express service within Toronto between Scarborough Town Centre and Pickering.

 Fares

-DRT fares can be paid by cash, contactless payment (credit/debit), Presto cards or Presto E-Tickets.
-For customers paying a single ride fare by cash or PRESTO, the transfer is valid for unlimited travel on any DRT bus route in any direction for up to 2 hours from the time of issue.
+DRT fares can be paid by cash, contactless payment (credit/debit), PRESTO card or PRESTO E-Tickets.
+For customers paying a single ride fare using cash or PRESTO, the transfer is valid for unlimited travel on any DRT bus route in any direction for 2 hours from the time of issue.
 A monthly DRT bus pass provides unlimited travel across the entire DRT bus network for the entire month selected.
-Children ages 0 to 12 can travel fare free on DRT (similar to the program already in place on neighboring GO Transit and Toronto Transit Commission (TTC) services).
+Children aged 12 and under can travel fare free on DRT (similar to the program in place on neighboring GO Transit and Toronto Transit Commission (TTC) services).

 DRT provides two pass systems, both only available with the use of a PRESTO card.
 The Y-10 Youth Monthly Pass is available for monthly purchase for youth customers (13–19).
 It must be purchased every month during the school year (September–June) to receive the $18.10 discount.
 Otherwise, the Y-10 Pass costs $96.50 for one month.

 DRT also has a Universal Transit Pass (U-Pass) which provides full-time post-secondary students at participating colleges and universities unlimited travel on the DRT network.

 The following institutions participate in DRT's U-Pass program: